Dobby233Liu/MIT-BOTHER-ME/README.md

 [Go and fork it!](https://github.com/CFPAOrg/MIT-DO-NOT-BOTHER-ME/fork)

-Also, if you need help?
-Send a pull request, or use it in your project.
-We will be happy to provide help (。・∀・)ノ!
+Also, if you need help, send a pull request, or use it in your project, and we will be happy to provide help (。・∀・)ノ!

 ## License